Mokayed/Ufo-hand-in-1/README.md

 <h4>A brief “every 30 min” diary as explained in the slides (this is more frequent than one would normally do, and is just meant as part of the exercise)</h4>

 <ul>
- <li>first 30 minutes: reading and understanding the exercise.
+ <li>30 minutes: reading and understanding the exercise.
 Downloading the image and setting up a project + github</li>
- <li>30 minutes later: we did some research in order to understand steganography and finding a java library for that </li>
+ <li>1 hour later: we did some research in order to understand steganography and finding a java library for that </li>
- <li>we started implementing the code for steganography and the image provided.</li>
+ <li>1:30: we started implementing the code for steganography and the image provided.</li>
- <li>we ran into a problem, that we tried for 30 minutes to solve.</li>
+ <li>2 hours : we ran into a problem, that we tried for 30 minutes to solve.</li>
- <li>we made a readme on our repository that described our process</li>
+ <li>2:30 : we made a readme on our repository that described our process</li>
 </ul>